 But what do antioxidants actually do?

 The imbalance of free radicals, also known as oxidative stress, causes damage over time.
-On the surface of the skin, free radical damage can look like wrinkles, fine lines, or discoloration.
+Free radical damage can look like wrinkles, fine lines, or discoloration on the skin’s surface.
 Inside the body, it can manifest as inflammation.
 Harvard Health Publishing explains that chronic inflammation can have serious long term effects:

 "Unchecked, the immune system prompts white blood cells to attack nearby healthy tissues and organs, setting up a chronic inflammatory process that plays a central role in some of the most challenging diseases of our time."